-Morphable movements [6] define explicitly the transition function between two or more movements without considering constraint space.
+Morphable movements [6] define explicitly the transition function between two or more movements without considering the constraint space.
 Our method can learn the nonlinear mapping between constraint space and movements by training from many samples.
-The transition between movements is learned and not explicitly pr-defined.
+The variation of a movement class is learned and not explicitly pre-defined.